Highlights from Living City, March 23, 2021

 The carbon footprint in green space management

-To manage the transition from fossil fuel to sustainable alternatives, an organization or a city management needs to commit to change.
-And to do so, there´s a need for a comprehensive strategy with concrete milestones that can be executed by each organization or city administration.
+To manage the transition from fossil fuel to sustainable alternatives, an organisation or a city management needs to commit to change.
+And to do so, there´s a need for a comprehensive strategy with concrete milestones that can be executed by each organisation or city administration.
 Jonas Willaredt, Head of Environment & Sustainability at Husqvarna walks us thorough some of the landmark innovations and services that Husqvarna offers to the market to reduce carbon footprints and increase the overall environment in our urban spaces.

 Sustainable Turf Care as a Service

 New times and new demands require new business models.
 Eric Tinga, Global Director Customer Experience & Marketing, introduces Turf Care as a Service, an impressive circular economy shortcut to increasing lawn care efficiency.
 By employing Husqvarna’s robotic service solutions and automation, work resources can be optimised.
 The operation’s carbon footprint can be minimised via the significant reduction in noise and emissions, with safe operations for all concerned.